-The map shows Turkey, officially the Republic of Turkey, a country on the Anatolian peninsula in western Asia with a small enclave in Thrace in the Balkan region
+The map shows Turkey, officially the Republic of Türkiye, a country on the Anatolian peninsula in western Asia with a small enclave in Thrace in the Balkan region

 of southeastern Europe.
 The main portion of the Turkish state is located on the Anatolia peninsula, also known as Asia Minor, the westernmost part of Asia.
 Turkey is a unitary state with a central government.

-Turkey is bounded by the Aegean Sea in the west, by the Mediterranean Sea
+The country is bounded by the Aegean Sea in the west, the Mediterranean Sea

 , and Azerbaijan

-(exclave of Nakhchivan) in the east, by Georgia
+(the exclave of Nakhchivan) in the east, Georgia

 , and Ukraine